rstcheck/rstcheck/docs/source/workflows/development.rst

 globally on your system or you can install it via ``pip`` in a self-created virtualenv (`virtualenv manual <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`__).

-With ``poetry`` set up and ready we can create our development environment in just ome step::
+With ``poetry`` set up and ready we can create our development environment in just one step::

     $ poetry install